exercism/rust/docs/archived/exercise-concepts/parallel-letter-frequency.md

 ## General

 - Strings: specifically the `str` is always a factor here
-- Unicode: performance/feature concessions of ascii vs unicode methods.
-Benchmarking is skewed when benchmark uses unicode methods and the solution uses ascii methods.
+- Unicode: performance/feature concessions of ASCII vs unicode methods.
+Benchmarking is skewed when benchmark uses unicode methods and the solution uses ASCII methods.
 - Iterators: iterating over input or chunks of it.
 - Collections: Iterating over a `HashMap` and using `Entry`.
 Commonly handles are collected into `Vec`.
 - References